TheJaysH/BiarMod/README.md

-# Biart Mod - Blocks & Items at Runtime
+# Biar Mod - Blocks & Items at Runtime

 ### **This mod is still at the POC stage and is not yet fully complete.**